jeffhowarth/eeprimer/lessons/greatCircles.md

 ## Great circles

+In this lesson, we learn how to construct point and lineString objects with the Code Editor and discuss geometric distortions that are caused by the Map UI's projection.

 ![Great circle](images/greatCircle.png)

-In this lesson, we will use geometry tools to draw a __great circle route__ between two geographic points.
+### Background

 A great circle route represents the shortest path across the globe between two locations.
 The shape of a great circle route on a map helps reveal distortions generated from a map's __projection__, or the cartographic method used to display the Earth on a flat surface.

 Like many web maps, the Google Map UI users a __Web Mercator__ projection.
 This projection preserves angles.
 On maps with Mercator projections, a straight line represents a line of constant bearing.
 This helps people navigate with magnetic compasses.
 In contrast, a great circle arc will not appear straight, but will instead bend poleward.